Skip to main content

 warning

-After creating a Managed Kubernetes cluster, we recommend performing all load balancer operations only via kubectl.
-Changes made using other methods are not saved in Kubernetes manifests.
-When you recreate a cluster or load balancer, or when syncing manifests, such changes will be reverted.
+After creating a Managed Kubernetes cluster, we recommend performing all actions with load balancers only via kubectl.
+Changes made in any other way are not saved in Kubernetes manifests.
+If the cluster or load balancer is recreated, or if manifests are synchronized, such changes will be reverted.

 A load balancer in Managed Kubernetes is used to distribute incoming traffic between pods.